aurora-opensource/au/docs/tutorial/102-api-types.md

 variable.

 We store our quantities in a type template with two template parameters: `Quantity<Unit, Rep>`.
+`Unit` is a type representing the unit of measure.  `Rep`, short for "Representation", is the underlying numeric storage type.
 Here's how to provide each parameter.

 - **`Unit`**:
-    - This will typically be the `CamelCase` version of the quantity maker, which is represented in `snake_case`.
+    - This will typically be the `CamelCase` version of the quantity maker, which is itself represented in `snake_case`.
 (For example, for the quantity maker `meters`, the unit type is `Meters`.)

     - You can also provide a _compound_ unit.
 We'll explain how to form compound units later in this section.